alba4k/albafetch/README.md

 All of those will be present by default on a normal Arch Linux installation.

+* lsb-release (getting the distro name)

+lsb-release will need to be installed

 You will be able to use this script by downloading an executable from the [releases page](https://github.com/alba4k/albafetch/releases) or by compiling it yourself.
 While compiling might appear more complicated, it will allow you to **customize the output**.

 # Compiling: